undermakingbook/table-img2graph/README.md

 List of cells can be converted to numpy array, so we can convert table image to csv, too.

+※ A table image must not contain any objects other than a table!
+Use a different program to extract the table area as preprocess

 ## example
 ![sampleのコピー](https://user-images.githubusercontent.com/44527660/84593126-5b11d480-ae85-11ea-9dde-8f768d0acb6e.png)